Read about the current government restrictions on gov.ie

-If you cannot work from home and you have to go to your workplace, take extra care to:
+If you cannot work from home and it is absolutely necessary for you to go to your workplace, take extra care to:

 - practice social distancing where possible

 - wash your hands regularly and properly

-Ask the people in your life to take extra care to protect you from coronavirus.
+Ask the people in your life to take extra care to protect you from COVID-19.

-Caring for someone at high risk from coronavirus
+Caring for someone at high risk from COVID-19

-If you are caring for someone at a higher risk from coronavirus, it is very important you follow the advice on how to protect yourself from coronavirus.
+If you are caring for someone at a higher risk from COVID-19, it is very important you follow the advice on how to protect yourself from COVID-19.

-Smoking may increase your risk of a more severe infection from coronavirus.
+Smoking may increase your risk of a more severe infection from COVID-19.

 Smoking affects the immune system in the airways, lung tissue and throughout the body.
-This reduces your natural protection against infections, like coronavirus.
+This reduces your natural protection against infections, like COVID-19.

-Community support is available for people at higher risk from coronavirus.
+Community support is available for people at higher risk from COVID-19.
 The support includes help with collecting:

 - other essential items

 Pregnancy and COVID-19

-The information we have so far shows that pregnant women or their babies are not at a higher risk of serious illness if they get coronavirus.
+The information we have so far shows that pregnant women or their babies are not at a higher risk of serious illness if they get COVID-19.